raspberrypilearning/demo-programs/README.md

 ## So you’ve got a Raspberry Pi.
 Now what?

 How about running some demo programs that showcase what the Pi is capable of?
 Awesome graphics, anyone?
 Raspbian comes with a range of demo programs which you can just compile and run.
-They range from simple *hello world- text output, to full 1080p HD video playback, 3D spinning teapots and real-time animating fractal patterns.
+They range from simple "hello world" text output, to full 1080p HD video playback, 3D spinning teapots, and real-time animating fractal patterns.
 These are a great way to get a feel for what the Pi can do, and to gain some familiarity with navigating around the system and running programs at the command line.

 ## Requirements